Documents Required to Sell a House in [market_city]

 Documents Required to Sell a House in North Carolina

-The Offer to Purchase and Contract form specifies the sale, listing the price and closing date, and should be done with caution.
-Sellers, if required, are to provide a Mineral and Oil Rights Mandatory Disclosure Statement.
+The Offer to Purchase and Contract is a legal document that details the sale, including the price and closing date.
+Sellers may also provide a Mineral and Oil Rights Mandatory Disclosure Statement, if applicable.

 Required Documents to Sell a House in North Carolina